adlinazamz/sso-login/README.md

 * Access to the provider developer console (Google Cloud, Meta for Developers, GitHub Settings, GitLab, Slack, Bitbucket, LinkedIn, Apple).
 * A Laravel app with `laravel/socialite` installed.
-* A Flutter app capable of receiving a redirect (deep link / custom scheme or universal link).
 * A registered redirect URI that points to your backend endpoint: `https://<YOUR_DOMAIN>/auth/{provider}/callback`
 * (Optional) A `cacert.pem` bundle if your environment needs an explicit CA bundle for Guzzle.